0x70b1a5/lugso/raw/079_questions.md

 _What is Cthulhu?_

-Note here again the invisible copula.
+Note here again the implicit copula.

 ---